 Some momentous events occurred yesterday in the world of digital music that may help to keep your favorite internet and satellite stations pumping out the tunes.

 First, the DC Circuit decided a case between SoundExchange, the organization that collects and distributes royalties to copyright owners, and Sirius XM Radio, who intervened in the case, over the royalty rate that satellite radio must pay to play music for the years 2007-2012.

 Owners of copyrights in sound recordings have an exclusive right to "perform the copyrighted word publicly by means of a digital audio transmission," 17 USC § (106)(6).
 Thus, in order to broadcast satellite radio, the broadcasters must pay a royalty to the copyright owner.
 If they can't agree on a royalty, then the Copyright Royalty Judges step in and set one for them.
 That's what happened here.
 The CRJ set a rate of 6-8% of revenue,

-After a long back-and-forth, SoundExchange agreed to a compromise and established a two-tier system whereby bigger internet radio stations will pay SoundExchange a percentage of US revenue up to 25% or on a per-song-basis (whichever adds up to more.)
+will pay SoundExchange a percentage of US revenue up to 25% or on a

 Smaller stations will fall under a different formula and end up paying a different percentage.

 All in all, it was a good day for digital music providers and the music fans who rely on digital music to get their fix.

 See Also: Webcasters, Music Industry Agree on Royalties (Wired)